Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

-Finally, the \textbf{PhysioNet2022} challenge \cite{reyna_heart_2023} was designed for the development of algorithms which could detect heart murmur in PCG signals.
-Succedent to the 2016 challenge, the 2022 challenge contains multiple heart sound recordings, collected from multiple auscultation locations.
-The available data includes 3,163 recordings from 942 patients in total.
-Each patient has one or more PCG signals, recorded from one of the four heart valves or from a separate prominent auscultation location.
-Each of the recordings can be classified as "present", "absent" or "unknown", meaning that heart murmur presence can be either detected, not detected or can not be determined (e.g due to noise or corrupted audio) respectively, rendering the challenge a multi-class classification problem.
-The sampling rate of the above signals is 4 kHz.
+Finally, the \textbf{PhysioNet2022} Challenge \cite{reyna_heart_2023} was designed for the development of algorithms that can detect heart murmur in PCG signals.
+Building on the 2016 challenge, the 2022 edition contains a diverse dataset of heart sound recordings collected from multiple auscultation locations.
+The dataset includes 3,163 recordings obtained from 942 patients, with each patient contributing one or more PCG signals, recorded from one of the four heart valves or another prominent auscultation location.
+Each recording is classified into one of three categories: \textit{present} (heart murmur detected), \textit{absent} (no heart murmur detected), or \textit{unknown} (e.g., due to noise or corrupted audio), rendering this a multi-class classification task.
+All recordings were sampled at a rate of 4 kHz.

 Each dataset contains signals of varying length, sampling rate and label classes.
-To accommodate model training in our framework, we follow a similar process as in \cite{ballas_listen2yourheart_2022} for converting all signals into a similar format.
-As a first step, to avoid transient noise artifacts, we initially discard the first and final 2 seconds of each PCG recording.
-The resulting signal is split into 5 second overlapping windows with a 50\% overlap.
-After resampling all samples to 2 kHz, we assign two types of labels to each window; one that follows the annotations of its original dataset (if it is drawn from a labeled dataset) and one binary label indicating whether it derives from a normal heart sound recording or not\footnote{In this study, all recordings initially labeled as \textit{unknown} are considered abnormal.}.
-For the SSL pretraining stage, we assign pseudolabels to each window, as described in Section \ref{sec:ssl}.
+To accommodate model training in our framework, we follow a similar process to \cite{ballas_listen2yourheart_2022} for converting all signals into a common format.
+As a first step and to avoid transient noise artifacts, we discard the first and final 2 seconds of each PCG recording.
+The resulting signal is split into 5-second, overlapping windows with 50\% overlap.
+After resampling all samples to 2 kHz, we assign two types of labels to each window; one that follows the annotations of its original dataset (if it is drawn from a labeled dataset) and one binary label indicating whether or not it derives from a normal heart-sound recording\footnote{In this study, all recordings initially labeled as \textit{unknown} are considered abnormal.}.
+For the SSL pretraining stage we assign pseudolabels to each window, as described in Section \ref{sec:ssl}.
 The assignment of binary labels to each window enables the evaluation of trained models across datasets, which do not necessarily share similar sample classes.
-For example, a classifier trained to detect normal PCG signals in the Pascal dataset, can be then evaluated without further training on samples from the PhysioNet2022 dataset.
+For example, a classifier trained to detect normal PCG signals in the Pascal dataset, can also be evaluated without further training on samples from the PhysioNet2022 dataset.
 The above evaluation process is described in detail in Section \ref{eval_framework}.